mdcallag/mdcallag.github.io/linkbench-results.md

 * **r.rt.node.L6.P16** - **r** means a run step, **rt.node** means response time for operations on the Node collection, **L6.P16** is a tag described above
 * **r.rt.link.L6.P16** - **r** means a run step, **rt.link** means response time for operations on the Link and Count collections, **L6.P16** is a tag described above

+Note:
+* Rates are the average over the entire test step.
+* The full test output has per-interval averages but the goal here is to condense the results for a test step to one line.
+  Limiting that to one line makes it easier to compare results between different configurations and DBMS.

 # Load

 ## Per operation